PaulineMendras/NLP-ENSAE-3A-MENDRAS-NIETGE-Topic4/README.md

 A Benchmark of the Evaluation of Story Generation](https://arxiv.org/pdf/2208.11646.pdf) that is available in the ```Data``` directory.

 The analysis is the Notebook named ```Project```.

+## Overview
+First, heatmaps are ploted to see the correlations between human evaluation and metric scores.
+Then for each criteria, we compute the Top 5 of the best metrics depending on the correlation coefficient.
+Finally, we identify if the ranking of the different metrics are statistically different from a correlation coefficient to another using a Wilcoxon test.